-New student orientation is mandatory and held the week prior to each start.
-It introduces students to their program requirements, the staff and faculty, while reviewing Aviator College's policies and procedures.
-During orientation week, students work with their admissions specialists to settle into their housing, finalize all paperwork, review any transfer credit or flight time, and attend orientation.
+New student orientation is mandatory and held prior to each new student's start date.
+It introduces students to their program requirements, the staff, and the faculty while reviewing Aviator College's policies and procedures.
+Students work with their admissions specialists during orientation to settle into their housing, finalize all paperwork, review any transfer credit or flight time, and attend orientation.
 Upon completion of orientation, students register for their classes.